pycompression/python-isal/README.rst

   <https://github.com/pycompression/xopen>`_ and by extension `cutadapt
   <https://github.com/marcelm/cutadapt>`_ projects.
 This gave python-isal its
   first users who used python-isal in production.
++ Mark Adler (@madler) for the excellent comments in his pigz code which made it very easy to replicate the behaviour for writing gzip with multiple threads using the ``threading`` and ``isal_zlib`` modules.
+Another thanks for his permissive license, which allowed the crc32_combine code to be included in the project.
+(ISA-L does not provide a crc32_combine function, unlike zlib.)
+And yet another thanks to Mark Adler and also for Jean-loup Gailly for creating the gzip format which is very heavily used in bioinformatics.
+Without that, I would have never written this library from which I have learned so much.
 + The `github actions team <https://github.com/orgs/actions/people>`_ for creating the actions CI service that enables building and testing on all three major operating systems.